WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 ![A Single Service Center](/images/post/back-pressure/1-svc-center.png)

-This basic model has been used for modeling lots of systems,
+This basic model has been applied to many different types of systems,
 including:

+* Phone calls in telephone exchanges
 * Waiting at the deli counter or at the post office
-* Phone calls in telephone exchanges
 * Street and expressway traffic congestion
 * Computer systems, especially for capacity planning purposes